jennyyu73/jira-ticket-status-action/README.md

 GitHub Action to check JIRA story for labels matching a required/approved convention.

-Primary use case for this is to prevent someone from merging a PR without external approval.
+The primary use case for this is to prevent someone from merging a PR without external approval, namely if a Jira ticket is not in an approved status.
-JIRA tags in a commit description is used to get labels on the issue and find matching pairs of labels.

-The convention operates based on the `-required` and `-approved` suffixes and works with any content before that.
+Jira status for a ticket is retrieved to determine if a PR should be mergeable or not, and so the specific ticket should be referenced either in the commit message or in the name of the branch, in the format `BOARD-123`.
+The list of "approved" statuses should be in a comma-separated string like in the example below.

 #Inputs
 Please check the `action.yml` for a full list of required and optional inputs.